vatsalmehta2001/oil-prophet/README.md

 4. **Signal Decomposition Analysis**: Visualize the components of price signals and their contributions.

 **Note**: The dashboard is still in active development and may have stability issues.
-We're working to resolve these and improve the user experience.
+I'm working to resolve these and improve the user experience.

 ## Applications